engineering87/MLCriticalSection/README.md

 To start the project, simply launch the **CriticalSectionOrchestrator** project on VS after having appropriately configured the parameters for the simulation in the JSON file.

 ### Result
 At the end of the simulation and construction of the machine learning model, the distribution graph will be presented to assess the reliability of the model obtained.
+The ML model will be compared with the simulation results in terms of waiting time for the threads to access the critical section.

 ![Alt text](/wiki/img/RegressionDistribution.png?raw=true)